1-VivekSingh/TJ-Tasks-2023--Vivek_singh-/README.md

 QUESTION 2:-

 1) I started this task by accepting an error from the user and the sum.
-2) Then I use nested for looks where the first loop i=0 and i<length-1 and second loop runs within the first from j=1+1 and j<length.
+2) Then I use nested for loops where the first loop i=0 and i<length-1 and second loop runs within the first from j=1+1 and j<length.
 3) If a[i]+a[j]==sum.
 4) If yes ,then display these pairs(i.e the values of a[i] and a[j]).
    ![image](https://github.com/1-VivekSingh/TJ-Tasks-2023--Vivek_singh-/assets/151647937/f6302900-a809-446e-a338-689376174282)